ajdavis/emptysquare-hugo/emptysquare/content/review-c5.md

 Our snapshotter is also the same as C5's, except we only need two snapshots, not three, because "installing" a snapshot with WiredTiger is instant: A secondary just updates the `lastApplied` timestamp after executing each batch of log entries, and secondary queries read at `lastApplied` by default, achieving monotonic prefix consistency _avant la lettre_.

 But I feel like a jerk for criticizing a paper as "not novel".
 If there are systems that can improve their backup parallelism and haven't yet, this paper is a good explanation of a useful optimization.
 In our experience at MongoDB, replication lag usually has other causes: the secondary's network connection to the primary is slow, or the secondary is underpowered, or the primary is so overloaded it can't send logs.
-But perhaps if we <u>hadn't</u> already maximized replication parallelism then it would be a bottleneck.
+But perhaps if we *hadn't* already maximized replication parallelism then it would be a bottleneck.
 Evidently it was at Meta.

-(Update, 2022-12-22: my colleague Kev Pulo recalls that when MongoDB replication was single-threaded, back in the day, it <u>was</u> a bottleneck.
+(Update, 2022-12-22: my colleague Kev Pulo recalls that when MongoDB replication was single-threaded, back in the day, it *was* a bottleneck.
 Collection-level parallelism was an improvement some time in the 2.x series, and presumably document-level parallelism was a further improvement for some users, starting in 3.0.)

 ![Black and white photo of two clumps of grass in a snowy field](ajdavis_20180120_0022.jpg)